How To Open A Bank Account In Mexico

 Documents You’ll Need To Open A Bank Account in Mexico

 To open a bank account in Mexico, you’ll need to have temporary or permanent residence at the very least.
-And yes, I know that some people get away with opening a bank account on an FMM tourist visa.
+And yes, I know some people get away with opening a bank account on an FMM tourist visa.
 However, this is the exception and not the rule.
 Don’t assume you’ll automatically have such luck.
-In some cases, I have heard of tourists opening a Mexican bank account in San Miguel de Allende and Puerto Vallarta- both concentrated ex-pat communities.
+In some cases, I have heard of tourists opening a Mexican bank account in San Miguel de Allende and Puerto Vallarta — both concentrated ex-pat communities.

 Most banks have the same requirements, but it’s wise to check with your desired bank for a detailed list of documents you’ll need to bring.